epotters/jib-frontend-maven/README.md

 ### How
-JIB has a base project called jib-core that does the containerizing.
+JIB has a base project called `jib-core` that does the containerizing.
 I just build a maven-plugin that uses this to build images for Angular projects.
 All heavy lifting is done by the jib-core library.

+### Demo
+Module `jib-angular-demo` contains a default Angular project that will be containerized and pushed to Docker Hub.